mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

     ...
     ```

+    Consistently branching off computations, routing data correctly, and
+    handling time can all be challenging to accomplish consistently.

 Jupyter Integration and Streaming Outputs
 -----------------------------------------

 During development we've found it very useful to have live updating outputs in
 Jupyter.

-Usually when we evaluate code in Jupyter we have static inputs and
+Usually when we evaluate code in Jupyter we have static inputs and static
-static outputs:
+outputs:

 <img src="{{BASE_PATH}}/images/jupyter-output-static.png" width="40%">

-However now our inputs and outputs are live:
+However now both our inputs and our outputs are live:

 <img src="{{BASE_PATH}}/images/jupyter-output-streaming.gif" width="70%">